 Days later it was revealed the attack was orchestrated by Jeff Gillooly, Harding’s ex-husband.
 Kerrigan recovered in time to compete in the Games and, to avoid a lawsuit, the U.S. Olympic Committee also allowed Harding to compete.

-At the Olympics in Lillehammer, Norway, Kerrigan won silver, finishing behind the Ukraine's Oksana Baiul.
+At the Olympics in Lillehammer, Norway, Kerrigan won silver, finishing behind Ukraine's Oksana Baiul.
 Harding, granted an unusual request to restart her routine because of a broken skate lace, finished eighth.

-POST-OLYMPICS: Kerrigan became a professional skater, hosted a Saturday Night Live and competed on Dancing With The Stars.
+POST-OLYMPICS: Kerrigan became a professional skater, hosted Saturday Night Live and competed on Dancing With The Stars.
 Harding pled guilty to conspiring to hinder prosecution and was permanently banned from amateur skating and stripped of her national title.
 In a celebrity boxing event in 2002, she fought Paula Jones, who had accused President Clinton of sexual misconduct.